karsheng/neighborhood-map/README.md

 ## Neighborhood Map

-This app allows you to search for any places of your interest and populate them on the map.
-You can get more information of the place e.g. full address, opening hours, rating, Foursquare check-ins etc. by clicking the name in the **Results** list or the icon on the map.
+This app allows you to search for any places of your interest and populate them on the map and list.
+You can get more information of the place e.g. full address, opening hours, Foursquare check-ins etc. by clicking the name in the **Results** list or the icon on the map.

 You can even filter the results too (by text, open now and rating)!